Konst-Is/IndexedString/README.md

 the specified size.
 If the string is not split into equal parts, the last element of the array contains the remaining part of the string, e.g. ["aa", "aa", "a"]. */
 ```
-### How to integrate IndexedLinkedList into your project
+### How to integrate IndexedString into your project

 - Open your project in XCode, in the project settings open the Package Dependencies tab, click + , paste the link "https://github.com/Konst-Is/IndexedString.git" into the search box and click "Add Package".
 - In the file where you will use IndexedString, add "import IndexedString".